Difference Between CSMACA and CSMACD

 Main Differences Between CSMACA and CSMACD

 1. CSMA/CA is employed before the occurrence of a collision, and following a collision, CSMA/CD is useful.
-Collision detection, in its most basic form, detects problems after they have occurred and seeks to clear up before trying again.
+Collision detection, in its most basic form, detects problems after they have occurred and seeks to clear them up before trying again.
 Collision Avoidance acts as a network traffic controller for devices, preventing problems from arising.

 3. The CSMA/CA protocol reduces the likelihood of a collision.
 CSMA/CD, on the other hand, cuts recuperation time in half.

 4. CSMA/CA transmits the intent to deliver the data first.
-The sender then sends the data after receiving an acknowledgment.
+The sender then sends the data after receiving an acknowledgement.
 Whereas, if there is a dispute during transmission, CSMA/CD will resend the data frame.

 5. In terms of efficiency, CSMA/CA is comparable to CSMA, while CSMA/CD is even more efficient than that.